Linuxfabrik/monitoring-plugins/notification-plugins/notify-service-zoom/README.rst

 Notification notify-service-zoom
 ================================

 Overview
 --------
 Sends notifications for services using the Zoom Incoming Webhook API.

 For this to work the `Incoming Webhook (by Zoom) <https://marketplace.zoom.us/apps/eH_dLuquRd-VYcOsNGy-hQ>`_ app needs to be installed.
 Then create a new Connection using ``/inc connect <connectionName>`` (according to `the documentation <https://zoomappdocs.docs.stoplight.io/incoming-webhook-chatbot#configuring-the-incoming-webhook-chatbot>`_).

+Note: We do not send markdown as this is currently not supported by the Incoming Webhook app.
+Zoom also displays the message differently depending on the Operating System.
+This can for example lead to missing newlines.

 Fact Sheet